-Supporting athletes and citizens, giving back to the community and funding environmental initiatives are cornerstones of Kazuko Komatsu’s business ethic of “investing where we live.”
+Supporting athletes and citizens, giving back to the community and funding environmental initiatives were always cornerstones of Kazuko Komatsu’s business ethic of “investing where we live.”
+Now they are an integral part of her legacy.
+Kazuko died July 27, 2018 after a long, brave battle with cancer.

 PWB had a banner year in 2015 when it was an Official Sponsor of the 2015 Canada Winter Games, the largest multi-sport and cultural event ever to be mounted in the City of Prince George.